ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-12. How do we estimate coefficients in Ridge regression?
+Q. How do we estimate coefficients in Ridge regression?

 <details><summary><b>Answer</b></summary>